edisile/soundtime/README.md

 ### Route 53

-A Route 53 hosted zone is responsible for routing traffic directed to the `soundti.me` domain towards the CloudFront distribution (when requesting the root domain or its `www` sub-domain) or the Gateway API endpoint (available at the `api.soundti.me`).
+A Route 53 hosted zone is responsible for routing traffic directed to the `soundti.me` domain towards the CloudFront distribution (when requesting the root domain or its `www.soundti.me` sub-domain) or the Gateway API endpoint (available at the `api.soundti.me`).

 ### API Gateway